ibz0q/lovelace-bg-animation/README.md

 ## 🎀 Tribute to the artists

-The repo features the following artists and awesome incredible works they've shared on the web.
-Please support them in anyway you can as without their work this project is made pointless.
-In order of Gallery items.
+The repo features the following artists with incredible works they've shared on the web.
+Please support them.
+In order featured works in this repo.

  - Matei Copot (6)
  - Ben Matthews (5)